 CAARE Lab Graduate Students

-I am a third-year doctoral student in the educational psychology program with an emphasis in school psychology.
+I am a doctoral student in the educational psychology program with an emphasis in school psychology.
 I graduated from Presbyterian College in 2014 with a B.S. in Applied Mathematics and a B.A. in Spanish, and I attained my M.A. in Educational Psychology in December 2017.
 Some of my research interests include disparities in accessing early childhood services, cross-cultural comparisons, mental health literacy, and autism spectrum disorders.
 I love to travel and to learn about other cultures, and once I graduate, I hope to continue to work with and serve diverse populations.

 Undergraduate Research Assistants